Frequently Asked Questions

 A: During your new member period, you can expect to commit about 5 hours a week to your chapter.
 Weekly events include: Monday Night Dinner, chapter meetings, and new member education sessions.
 Social events and sisterhood activities are rarely mandatory and can be enjoyed when they fit into your schedule.

-A: Sorority Presents is routinely held the Sunday of USC's official Parent's Weekend - this year, that will fall on October 27, 2013.
+A: Sorority Presents is routinely held the Sunday of USC's official Parent's Weekend (date TBD).